Philip Chok

 Philip Chok is a former Hong Kong international lawn and indoor bowler.

+Career

 Chok won a gold medal in the fours at both the 1980 World Outdoor Bowls Championship in Melbourne and the 1978 Commonwealth Games in Edmonton.
 He also finished runner-up to the legendary David Bryant in the 1980 World Indoor Bowls Championship.

 Chok was one of the founders of the Hong Kong International Bowls Classic in which he won the 1983 & 1984 Hong Kong International Bowls Classic pairs titles.

+His younger brother Edwin Chok was also an international lawn bowler and his mother Elvie Chok won the women's pairs gold medal at the 1977 World Outdoor Bowls Championship.